ZoneMinder/zoneminder/README.txt

 zm_lang_en_gb.php file.
 If your language is not included then please consider doing a translation by checking this file and submitting your changes back for inclusion in future releases. o    Syntactic Improvements.
-Previously setting 'NOTICE' errors on in PHP would flag tens or hundreds of violations in the ZoneMinder web files.
+Previously setting `NOTICE' errors on in PHP would flag tens or hundreds of violations in the ZoneMinder web files.
 Whilst not strictly errors this represented sloppy coding and sometimes covered up genuine